py1tcm/svxlink-sounds-pt_BR-Francisca/README.md

 pt_BR Language Pack for SvxLink Server
 ========================================
-This is an english language pack for [SvxLink Server](http://www.svxlink.org/) created using the Francisca voice from the
+This is an brazilian portuguese language pack for [SvxLink Server](http://www.svxlink.org/) created using the Francisca voice from the
 [TTS Free](https://ttsfree.com/) service.

-These are raw files which cannot be used directly with SvxLink Server.
-They must first be processed using the filter_sounds.sh script to get the correct format.
+These files can be used directly with SvxLink Server. just overwrite Core Default and Echolink directories in /usr/share/svxlink/sounds/en_US